alcantarar/ASB_Tutorial/README.md

 # Pre-Meeting Setup
 This section is intended to take you through the steps required before the meeting.

 The first program everyone will need is some version of Git.
-Git is the version control software that allows us to see, track, and edit changes to code bases.
+Git is the version control software that allows you to see, track, and edit changes to code bases.
 The second program is either [MATLAB](https://www.mathworks.com/) or [Python](https://www.python.org/).
 We will be using these to run out example scripts.

 ## Installing Git